bradfrost/atomic-design/chapter-5.md

 <div class="editor">
 {% capture m %}
 Ed: I wonder whether this list should be numbered.
+(I’ll leave it alone for now as it will impact matters below and you should choose what you prefer.)
 The rest of this chapter expands on each of these points, and some of these in turn contain further lists which are also then explained in more detail.
 It’s easy for a reader to lose track of where they are.
-If you decide to number this list, you can then add the corresponding number to the heading.
+If you decide to number this list, you can then add the corresponding number to the heading to help readers orient[ate] themselves.
 {% endcapture %}
 {{ m | markdownify }}
 </div>